-- Comprehensive discussion on how to calculate accurate measurements for curtain hand headings; Triple (French), Goblet and Cartridge pleats.
+- Comprehensive discussion on how to calculate accurate measurements for curtain hand headings; Triple (French), Goblet, Cartridge & Double pleats.

-- Students will participate in hands-on window measuring, reviewing various scenarios, followed by curtain calculation exercises.
+- Students will learn how to measure windows, reviewing various scenarios, followed by curtain calculation exercises.

 - Students will make an interlined sample curtain incorporating the hand heading Triple (French) pleats.

-Demonstration on how to make other hand headings; Goblet and Cartridge pleats.
+- Demonstration on how to make other hand headings; Goblet, Cartridge & Double pleats.